Demetress Bell: Relationship with Karl Malone

 Laboratory blood tests prepared for the Bell family's 1996 paternity lawsuit against Karl Malone reportedly pointed to an over 99 percent probability that Bell's father was either Malone or a twin brother of Malone.
 Malone initially refused to respond to the lawsuit, but eventually reached an out-of-court settlement with the Bell family over the issue.
 The Bells received a single lump sum payment of a confidential amount, with no on-going child support for Demetress.
 In speaking later about the settlement, Malone's attorney asserted that it had not included an official court determination of paternity, and noted that Malone "had a lot of brothers".

 Although Malone was 20 years old at the time that the then-13-year-old Gloria Bell was impregnated, she said that her family chose not to pursue criminal charges against Malone over the relationship.
 According to Bell, with Malone being a neighbor — Summerfield's population is only a few hundred — her family did not wish to see him jailed, especially since he would then be unable to provide any support for Demetress at all.

 In 2008, The Buffalo News published a story about Bell that included the claim that he did not know who his father was until after he graduated from high school.
 However, in a 1998 article in The Salt Lake Tribune, when Bell was 14 years old, his mother spoke of his shying away from anything to do with Malone because his feelings were hurt by Malone's refusal to acknowledge him.

-According to Bell, he has spoken to Malone on one occasion, when Bell was 17 years old.
+According to Bell, he had spoken to Malone on one occasion, when Bell was 17 years old.
 Bell reported that Malone told him that he would have to make his way on his own, as it was too late for the two men to have a father-son relationship.

 Bell and Malone began to mend their relationship around 2014, and in 2018, Bell said that he and Malone talk and text "nearly every day" after going on a hunting trip together and had a close relationship.
 Malone said about his relationship with his older children, "I didn't handle it right; I was wrong ...
 Father Time is the biggest thief that's out there, and you can't get that back."

 Bell has reported that he is very close to Daryl and Cheryl Ford, older twins of Malone’s that were also the subjects of a paternity suit.